Brenda Elaine Stevenson

-Brenda Elaine Stevenson is an American historian specializing in the history of the Southern United States and African American history, particularly slavery, gender, race and race riots.
+Brenda Elaine Stevenson is an American historian specializing in the history of the Southern United States and African-American history, particularly slavery, gender, race and race riots.
 She is Professor and Nickoll Family Endowed Chair in History and Professor in African-American Studies at the University of California, Los Angeles (UCLA).
-From Autumn 2021, she will be Hillary Rodham Clinton Chair of Women's History at St John's College, University of Oxford.
+As of Autumn 2021, she was appointed inaugural Hillary Rodham Clinton Chair of Women's History at St John's College, University of Oxford.

 Early life and education

 Stevenson was born and raised in Portsmouth, Virginia, the second child of James William and Emma Gerald Stevenson.
 She received her undergraduate degree from the University of Virginia, where she was a DuPont Regional Scholar and an Echols Scholar.
-There, she studied with Paul Gaston, Joseph Miller, Arnold Rampersad, Vivian Gordon, Ray Nelson and Barry Gaspar.
+At Virginia, she studied with Paul Gaston, Joseph Miller, Arnold Rampersad, Vivian Gordon, Ray Nelson and Barry Gaspar.

-She then enrolled in Yale University's M.A. program in African American studies.
-Stevenson began her edition of The Journals of Charlotte Forten Grimke while in this program, and this work became part of the Schomburg Library of Nineteenth Century Black Women's Writers.
+She then enrolled in Yale University's M.A. program in African American Studies.
+Stevenson began her edition of The Journals of Charlotte Forten Grimke while in this program, and this work became part of the Schomburg Library of Nineteenth Century Black Women Writers.
 She continued in the Yale Ph.D. program in American history; she studied with John Blassingame, David Brion Davis, Nancy Cott, and Edmund S. Morgan.

-Her Ph.D. dissertation became her award-winning book, Life in Black and White: Family and Community in the Slave South.
+Her Ph.D. dissertation became an award-winning book, Life in Black and White: Family and Community in the Slave South.
 This work challenged the revisionist claim of Herbert Gutman, John Blassingame and Eugene Genovese, among others, that enslaved families had a nuclear structure and male head, documenting instead that extended families were the most significant form of slave family structure, but that matrifocal and matrilocal kinship groups, slave women, as mothers particularly, were at the center of slave family life.
-The book received the Gustavus Meyer Book Prize.
+The book received the Gustavus Myers Book Prize.